cucumber/commitbit/README.md

     echo $GITHUB_WEBHOOK_SECRET

-Fill in the WebHook form with those values, and specify Content type `application/json`
+Fill in the WebHook form with those values, and specify Content type `application/json`.

+Finally, select only the *Pull request* event.

 ## That's it